gyhou/consumer_complaints/README.md

 * Notice that complaints were not listed in chronological order

-For the purposes of this challenge, all names, including company and product, should be treated as case insensitive.
+For the purposes of this project, all names, including company and product, should be treated as case insensitive.
 For example, "Acme", "ACME", and "acme" would represent the same company.

 ## Expected output
 After reading and processing the input file, the code will create an output file, `report.csv`, with as many lines as unique pairs of product and year (of `Date received`) in the input file.